 *As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

-- 3. Using an Antenna
+- Using an HD Antenna

 - Final Thoughts

 I would recommend HD antennas to those who want to enjoy that traditional TV experience.
 They’re a one-time investment and affordable, and you’ll be surprised by the number of channels you’ll get from them.
 Plus, it’s also easy to check whether you live close to a broadcast tower using RabbitEars.info.

 The type of TV antenna you need will be based on where you are and the direction of the TV stations from your home.
 A directional antenna can serve you well if all the TV stations are in one general direction from your home.
 This type of antenna receives power from a single direction.

 Get a multi-directional antenna if you find that the towers are in multiple locations but generally in the same direction.

 But if you find that the towers are in different locations and directions, and happen to be relatively close by (perhaps less than 15 miles away), an omnidirectional antenna can work.

 You can also buy a directional antenna that comes with a remote control, like the Vansky Outdoor HD antenna.
 This allows you to change the direction of the antenna so that faces whichever tower you want to access.